 The ASBCC provides the students a voice on policy issues at Berkeley City College and for the Peralta Community College District.
 Additionally, the ASBCC charters clubs and provides awareness of issues pertaining to the students of Berkeley City College.
 All ASBCC meetings are open to the public except for executive sessions.
+These are held every Thursday at college hour in room 57.

-The ASBCC and its committees provide an opportunity to assume a leadership role and actively participate in the organization, planning, and implementation of student activities.
+The ASBCC and its committee provide an opportunity to assume a leadership role and actively participate in the organization, planning, and implementation of student activities.
 The college encourages you to support the student body through active participation in the ASBCC.